Nine Ladies: Late 20th and early 21st centuries

 Pagan rituals at the site have involved chanting, singing, dancing, as well as the pouring of libations.
 Pagans also sometimes leave material traces, such as tea lights, flowers, or coins, around the monument.
 Material found buried in the circle in modern times has included crystals, polished pebbles, a plastic comb, and a cigarette packet.
 Human ashes have also been scattered at the Nine Ladies.
 An oak tree near to the circle has been used as a rag tree, with visitors affixing rags, ribbons, and a range of other material to it; they have also etched carvings into a natural rocky outcrop nearby.
 Much of this activity contributed to the erosion of the ground at the site, especially where fires had been lit within the circle – sometimes close to the orthostats themselves, although mainly in the centre, where a hollow had formed through the repeated lighting of fires.
 In many cases, visitors touched and sat on the stones, contributing to their erosion.
 At the summer solstice in 1990, revels at the site led to the King Stone being broken off at ground level; it was propped up by additional stones before being repaired in 2000.

 In response to the degradation of the site, in the 1980s English Heritage set about measures to preserve it.
 First, they removed the dilapidated 19th century walls in 1985, after which they commissioned a contractor to undertake cosmetic changes by filling in patches in the ground around the site.
 In 1987, the contractor used quarry waste to do this, compromising the archaeological integrity of the site; the added material was then removed under the supervision of archaeologists.
 Aware that erosion and degradation was likely to continue at the Nine Ladies, in 1988 English Heritage hired Trent and Peak Archaeological Trust to conduct surveys of the site.
 The Trust oversaw a project of spot-height surveys at intervals over nine and a half years, in May 1988, January 1990, November 1990, November 1991, November 1992, August 1994 and November 1997.
 Concerned at the growing damage, English Heritage organised an excavation of the site in the autumn of 2000.
 Six trenches were opened, one directly linking to the stone circle, another to the King Stone, and the other four to examine anomalies identified in a geophysical survey.
 The excavations only recovered a single find believed to be of probable prehistoric origin, a calcined flint from a retouched artefact, perhaps a long side-scraper or knife.
 This was found in a disturbance near the King Stone probably caused by animal burrowing.
 During the excavation, the Nine Ladies were decorated with a pentacle, with Jenny Blain and Robert Wallis suggesting that this was produced by Pagans either to protect the land or to bless the excavation.

+On 22 June 2026 the body of a 26-year-old man was found at the circle.
+A man was subsequently charged with murder.